sanssanssanssanssanssans/luaxios/README.md

 # luaxios

-luaxios is a lightweightm Axios-inspired HTTP client for Luau.
+luaxios is a lightweight Axios-inspired HTTP client for Luau.
 It uses a Promise-based design.

 ## 📦 Components